-- We’re trying to build a relationship with new prospects and unknown inbound calls with no introduction (i.e., voicemail) just seem rude in my opinion and each new anonymous missed call in phone degrades the opportunity to build that new relationship.
+- In my opinion, we’re trying to build a relationship with new prospects, and unknown inbound calls with no introduction (i.e., voicemail) seem rude.
+Each new anonymous missed call in the phone degrades the opportunity to build that new relationship.

 - Training your sales voice and pitch is essential.
 Voicemails are a great training ground for honing this part of your sales craft.
 This format forces you to be concise and challenges you to be effective where the prospect is in total control.

-- Voicemail is one of the easiest places to ensure that your message gets delivered.
+- Voicemail is one of the easiest places to ensure your message gets delivered.
 Emails are often filtered, blocked, or just ignored.
-A voicemail is definitely going to be read.
-You read that right, with voice-to-text most people are reading voicemails, which in my opinion makes it even more important to leave voicemails.
+A voicemail is going to be read.
+You read that right; with voice-to-text, most people are reading voicemails, which makes it even more important to leave voicemails.

 That’s my top three reasons to leave more voicemails.
 Now let’s discuss how to leave voicemails that get callbacks.